brocaar/chirpstack-docs/docs/project/guides/google-cloud-platform.md

 ## Install ChirpStack Network Server

-When you have succesfully completed the previous steps, then your gateway is connected to the Cloud IoT Core MQTT bridge, all the ChirpStack Network Server and ChirpStack Application Server requirements are set up and is it time to install [ChirpStack Network Server](../../network-server/index.md) and [ChirpStack Application Server](../../application-server/index.md).
+When you have successfully completed the previous steps, then your gateway is connected to the Cloud IoT Core MQTT bridge, all the ChirpStack Network Server and ChirpStack Application Server requirements are set up and is it time to install [ChirpStack Network Server](../../network-server/index.md) and [ChirpStack Application Server](../../application-server/index.md).